 — Who else references this data?

 These questions align with the scientific method, which promotes healthy skepticism.
-Science is the process which has brought us all the advancements of our modern world.
+Science is the process that has brought us all the advancements of our modern world.

 What Will Set Your Mind Free?
 It is a Spiritual Axiom!

-Here’s a quick review to summarize or list of maxims.
+Here’s a quick review to summarize our list of maxims.
 These mental tools are only helpful if you remember to use them.